upeshp/MS4_KeepRolling/README.md

 **Strategy**

-The primary goal is to create a ecommerce website for Brazilian Jiu Jitsu enthusiasts to purchase instructionals/courses and clothing/merchandise.
+The primary goal is to create a ecommerce website for Brazilian Jiu Jitsu enthusiasts to purchase instructional courses and clothing/merchandise.

 **Scope**